crosscon/uc1-2-integration/README.md

 #### Testing

-To test if the apps work, you must now boot up the RPI with built image.
+To test if the apps work, you must now boot up 2 RPis with built image.

 ##### Booting up